chiefonboarding/ChiefOnboarding/README.md

 ## Getting started with self-hosting

-You can easily deploy ChiefOnboarding through Docker.
-Deployment is done through Docker-compose.
-Make sure that both Docker and Docker-compose are installed as well as g++ build-essentials.
+You can easily deploy ChiefOnboarding through Docker (Docker-compose).
+Make sure that both Docker and Docker-compose are installed.

-Let's install Node (for building the front end) and setting some environment variables.
-Run this on your server:
+Point your domain name to your IP address and then run this on your server:

 ```
 git clone https://github.com/chiefonboarding/chiefonboarding
-cd chiefonboarding
+cd ChiefOnboarding
-chmod +x server_script.sh
+chmod +x server_script.sh ssl_renew.sh
 # Replace YOURDOMAIN with your domain. example: onboarding.yourcompany.com and EMAIL with your email address.
 sudo ./server_script.sh YOURDOMAIN EMAIL
 ```